Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Introduction

-\begin{itemize} \item We propose a novel approach, namely TSAD-C, trained on contaminated data in an end-to-end manner to detect anomalies in MPS.
-To the best of our knowledge, this is the first study that uses contaminated data in the training phase \b{for TSAD}, addressing a much more challenging problem than the existing studies. \item \b{TSAD-C is comprised of \br{three} primary modules: the Decontaminator, the Variable Dependency Modeling, \br{and the Anomaly Scoring module.} The initial module aims to identify and eliminate abnormal patterns that are likely to be anomalies.
-The second module is to model} the long-term intra- and inter-variable dependencies. \br{The last module computes anomaly scores to detect anomalies.} \item \br{The Decontaminator leverages masking strategies and an S4-based conditional diffusion model, while the Variable Dependency Modeling module integrates structured state spaces (S4) layers, a graph learning strategy and graph isomorphism network (GIN) layers.
-The Anomaly Scoring module is defined by leveraging the insights of the first two modules.} \item We perform extensive experiments on three \b{widely used }MPS datasets and demonstrate that our method outperforms existing studies and thus establishes a new state-of-the-art in the field. \end{itemize}
+\begin{itemize} \item We propose a novel \textit{fully} unsupervised approach, namely TSAD-C, trained on contaminated data in an end-to-end manner to detect all types of anomalies in MTS.
+To the best of our knowledge, this is the first study that uses contaminated data in the training phase for TSAD, addressing a much more challenging problem than the existing studies. \item TSAD-C consists of three modules, namely Decontaminator, Long-range Variable Dependency Modeling, and Anomaly Scoring.
+The initial module aims to identify and eliminate abnormal patterns that are likely to be anomalies.
+This step results in decontaminated data, which is prepared swiftly for subsequent modules.
+The second module is a time-then-graph approach that is designed to model the long-range intra- and inter-variable dependencies within the decontaminated data.
+The last module computes anomaly scores to detect anomalies. \item The novel Decontaminator employs masking strategies and a structure state space (S4)-based conditional diffusion model, while the second module integrates Intra-variable Modeling, and Inter-variable Modeling components.
+The Anomaly Scoring module leverages insights of the first two modules. \item Extensive experiments on four reliable, diverse, \br{and challenging} datasets demonstrate that our method outperforms existing studies, thus establishing a new state-of-the-art in the TSAD field. \end{itemize}